duffney/secure-supply-chain-on-aks/docs/workshop.md

 <!-- Demo starts here -->

 Containerization has become an integral part of modern software development and deployment.
-However, with the advantages of containers, there comes a need for ensuring their security.
+However, with the increased adoption of containers, there comes a need for ensuring their security.

 In this section, you'll learn how to use Trivy to scan a container image for vulnerabilities.